 - The post must be AT LEAST 150 words.
-This is long enough to really develop a thought, any shorter than this is just not enough space to really write something substantive and much longer tends to not be read by other group members. - The post must\RELATE to the coursework.
+This is long enough to really develop a thought, any shorter than this is just not enough space to really write something substantive and much longer tends to not be read by other group members. - 2.
+The post must_RELATE to the coursework.
 This should be assumed, but you'd be surprised how some students think some interesting, but not related posts should count (like how they really liked hot lunches at school as a kid, which might be interesting, but needs to be connected to what we are reading about nutrition or school lunch).

-2. Open Responses (OR's) (2) - Students must complete TWO OR papers.
+2. Open Responses (OR's) (2) - Students must complete two OR papers.
 An Open Response (OR) is a short written analysis of a selected class topic.
 OR's must be 400-500 words and must DIRECTLY refer to course material (this means you MUST have an APA citation referencing the class readings in the text of your OR).
-You DO NOT have to write an OR paper during the section of class for which you are writing your AIL paper.
+Outside sources are not necessary for this paper.
+They are allowed but only AFTER you use the readings from this class.

 What do you write about?
 Each week, you will be given several sample OR topics found in the weekly outlines.
 You select only ONE of the suggested topics from any ONE of the weeks of study for that section.
 You do not have to submit your OR during the week we are studying that topic.

-OR's are at the end of that section of class but you are free to submit your OR any time before then.
+OR's are due at the end of that section of class but you are free to submit your OR any time before then.
 I very much encourage early submission of your OR's, this will prevent problems with late work due to computer trouble, broken cars, lack of Internet access or any other last minute problems.
 If have not completed your OR by the deadline, you will receive a zero.
 OR's are worth 30 points each.
 LATE OR's will not be accepted.